seanbrar/gemini-batch-prediction/docs/how-to/troubleshooting.md

 ## Still stuck?

 - Run: `gb-config show` and `gb-config doctor` and attach output to any issue report.
-- See also: How‑to → FAQ; How‑to → Configuration; Reference → CLI.
+- See also: How‑to → FAQ; How‑to → Configuration; How‑to → Logging; Reference → CLI.